 Instructions

-• In a large Dutch oven, heat the extra virgin olive oil over medium heat until shimmering but not smoking.
-Add onions, carrots and celery.
-Raise heat to medium-high and cook stirring regularly, until the veggies soften a bit (about 5 minutes or so).
+- Soften the aromatics.
+Heat the olive oil in a large Dutch oven over medium heat until shimmering but not smoking.
+Add the onions, carrots and celery and raise the heat to medium-high.
+Cook, stirring regularly, until the veggies soften a bit, about 5 minutes.
 Add the garlic and cook another minute, tossing regularly.

 Video